martinpflaum/voxel_obj_lib_in_cpp/README.md

 # voxel_obj_lib_in_cpp
-This is a simple libary for creating obj voxel files in cpp (tested only in ubuntu) in the backend i use https://github.com/martinpflaum/multidimensional_array_cpp
+This is a simple libary for creating obj voxel files with cpp (tested only in ubuntu) in the backend i use https://github.com/martinpflaum/multidimensional_array_cpp

 view main.cpp to see how it's used.
 WorldGrid takes as first parameter the worldgridsize meaning x,y,z coordinates of 3Dworld.